Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 ## BLE Apps on Blue Gecko Platform
 Building and deploying BLE apps on Blue Gecko follow the same workflow outlined in our [Gecko developer documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/devices/gecko/GeckoBuild.md).
 For BLE apps, we recommend starting from the `soc-ibeacon` Simplicity Studio example project.

 The [make.blue.mk](../../../tools/mcconfig/geck0/make.blue.mk) makefile includes variables that define the Gecko target platform, kit and part.
 The makefile is configured by default to build apps for the Blue Gecko [EFR32BG13P632F512GM48](https://www.silabs.com/products/wireless/bluetooth/blue-gecko-bluetooth-low-energy-socs/device.efr32bg13p632f512gm48) Bluetooth low energy chip mounted on the [BRD4104A](https://www.silabs.com/documents/login/reference-manuals/brd4104a-rm.pdf) 2.4 GHz 10 dBm Radio Board.
-To configure the build for a different Blue Gecko target, change the makefile `GECKO_BOARD`, `GECKO_PART`, `HWKIT` and `HWINC` accordingly.
+To configure the build for a different Blue Gecko target, change the makefile `GECKO_BOARD`, `GECKO_PART`, `HWKIT` and `HWINC` variables accordingly.

 To build the [scanner](../../../examples/network/ble/scanner) BLE app `xs_gecko.a` archive for Blue Gecko: